Wednesday, July 31, 2024

 Not much to report today.
 It’s so quiet here compared to Skagway that everyone including me slept in.
 After a leisurely breakfast I went back to sleep and the humans planned a morning of shopping.
 They were all excited when they found out that there was a Walmart here in Whitehorse.
 After an obligatory stop at the hardware store for more mosquito repellents they drove to the Walmart.
 So disappointing.
 It might have been a Walmart, but they didn’t have any fresh groceries.

 By the time they returned home it was almost 3:00.
-Late lunch and a nap was in order for me.
-It was sunny and warm so the humans sat outside in the sunshine.
+Late lunch and a nap were in order for me.
+It was sunny and warm, so the humans sat outside in the sunshine.

 Here’s a picture of the food truck here in the RV park.
 Really delicious food and even the people from town stop in for meals.
 They are open for breakfast, lunch and dinner.
 Tomorrow we are planning on ordering a charcuterie board and have drinks to celebrate Jim’s birthday.
 Maybe Kathe will stick a candle in a wedge of cheese.